Thursday, July 31, 2025

 FIVE STARS

-Book Beginnings, First Line Friday, & Friday 56: Uneasy Street by Becky Wade
+Book Beginnings, First Line Friday, & Friday 56: Echoes of Darkness by Darlene L. Turner

 Book Beginnings is a weekly meme hosted by Rose City Reader that asks you to share the first sentence (or so) of the book you're reading.
 I'm also linking up with Carrie at Reading is My Superpower for First Line Friday.
 Friday 56 asks you to grab a book (any book), turn to page 56 or 56% in your ereader and share a non-spoilery sentence or two.
 It was started by Freda at Freda's Voice, but Anne over at My Head is Full of Books has taken over for the time being.